NULLx76/MyGame/README.md

 You can look over [here](https://github.com/victorheld/MyGame/issues?q=is%3Aopen+label%3A%22help+wanted%22) for issues i need help with.
 And you can of course always make a pull request if you think you can add something to this project.

 # Did it crash?
-Please submit what happend and the error log over [here](https://github.com/victorheld/MyGame/issues).
+Please submit what happened and the error log over [here](https://github.com/victorheld/MyGame/issues).
 And I will try to fix it as soon as possible.

 #License
 Music: